BC Alytus

 BC Alytus (Krepšinio Klubas Alytus) is the historical basketball club of Alytus, Lithuania.
 It was founded in 2005, as a successor to BC Alita, and participated in the Lietuvos Krepšinio Lyga (Lithuanian Basketball League) and the Baltic Basketball League for a few seasons.
-In 2011 BC Alytus went to bankruptcy, and another basketball club, called BC Savanoris, later becoming BC Dzūkija, was established in Alytus.
+In 2011 BC Alytus changed their name to BC Savanoris, playing in the third-tier RKL, and later becoming BC Dzūkija, was established in Alytus.